 While we try our best to minimise our direct environmental impact we also attempt to minimise our impact throughout our supply chain.
 Our Sustainable Procurement Programme ensures we have high standards of supplier sustainability performance and green purchasing strategies.
 We employ strict social, environmental and anti-corruption standards and monitor supplier performance via specialised sustainable supplier management agencies.
 Furthermore, we engage in the transition to the circular economy through our circular purchasing strategy.

-The Environmental Programme is headed by our Environmental Steering Committee, who ensure that the Environmental Programme strategy is integrated into daily business activities and has an impact across the global ING network.
+The Environmental Programme is headed by our Environmental Steering Committee, which is chaired by ING’s chief operations officer (COO).
+The Steering Committee ensures that the Environmental Programme strategy is integrated into daily business activities and has an impact across the global ING network.

 By integrating this programme throughout our core business activities and operations we ensure that our positive environmental impact extends further than donations and community investment but rather takes advantage of the large economic impact ING has on society.